Vildravn/APICO-more_backpacks/README.md

 * Added a tooltip text to the Dyeing station
 * Dyed backpack menus are now color-coded
 * Dyed backpacks are now key items and can't be sold or binned
-* Dyes backpacks can't be put into themselves or any other dyed backpack anymore
+* Dyed backpacks can't be put into themselves or any other dyed backpack anymore
+* The dyeing station object now shows what dye is inserted into its menu with a little overlay sprite
+* Dyed backpacks now change sprites when opened

 ### 0.1